FHantke/brave-browser-wiki/Desktop-Release-Checklist.md

   - [ ] `Win 8.1 x86`
   - [ ] `Win 10 x86`
 - [ ] Consult with the security team to ensure that all security issues have been included.
-   - [ ] Release using the `critical` feature (forces users to update/restart) if there's a zero day vulnerability being exploited
+   - [ ] Release using the `critical` feature (forces users to update/restart) if there's a zero-day vulnerability being exploited
-- [ ] Consult with PR team (@catherinecorre) and provide heads up on release timing, screenshots, other deliverable's.
+- [ ] Consult with PR team (@catherinecorre) and provide heads-up on release timing, screenshots, and other deliverables.

 #### `Nightly` & `BETA` channels (HF/zero-day chromium releases)

 - [ ] When pushing out a chromium bump (especially a zero-day chromium release), ensure that `BETA` builds have also been started/pushed publicly.
-This is a quick check to avoid cases were a zero-day chromium bump was merged late on Thursday, missing the `public` build as per https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule#current-build-schedule.
-When this happens, users need to wait till Tuesday until the next public `BETA` build is pushed out.
+This is a quick check to avoid cases where a zero-day chromium bump was merged late on Thursday, missing the `public` build as per https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule#current-build-schedule.
+When this happens, users need to wait until Tuesday, when the next public `BETA` build is pushed out.
 This leaves users vulnerable and doesn't respect our `1-day SLA` promise.
 In these cases, ensure that `BETA` also goes out within ~24hrs.

 ### Release Notes to Staging

-- [ ] Mark closed issues in github as `release-notes/exclude` or `release-notes/include`.
+- [ ] Mark closed issues in GitHub as `release-notes/exclude` or `release-notes/include`.
 - [ ] Commit release notes to [CHANGELOG_DESKTOP.md](https://github.com/brave/brave-browser/blob/master/CHANGELOG_DESKTOP.md) in brave-browser master branch, must be completed before release to production Jenkins build job is run.
 - [ ] Stage release notes to https://github.com/brave/brave-browser/releases/